Timebutt/magicq-manual/docs/manual-multi-console.md

     </p>
 </div>
 <div class="section">
-    ## 33.5.&nbsp;Automatic backing up of shows from other consoles
+    ## 33.5.
+Automatic backing up of shows from other consoles
     <p>
         It is possible to set a MagicQ console or a MagicQ PC to automatically back up show files from one or more other consoles on the network.
 Optionally, this console can be made to automatically run one of the shows.